The Ultimate Guide to International Shipping Terms For Beginners: FOB, CIF, and EXW Explained

 - Dec 28, 2025

-- 2 min read
+- 3 min read

 Navigating the world of global trade can feel like learning a new language.
 Between FOB, CIF, and EXW, the terminology—known as Incoterms—can be overwhelming.
 However, understanding these terms is the key to controlling your costs and managing your risk.
+At Oversea Exim, we believe in full transparency.
+In this guide, we break down the most common international shipping terms for beginners so you can choose the best option for your business.

 What are Incoterms?